 Mandelic acid also offers anti-aging benefits.
 It has been shown to increase elasticity and firmness in the skin.
 Mandelic acid has been shown to be antimicrobial and can help improve acne and post-acne scarring, inflammation, and redness.
 It has also been proven to be an antifungal, and may help with folliculitis.
 Mandelic acid is the only alpha hydroxy acid that has such strong antifungal properties.

-Derived from fermented grapes and other fruits, tartaric acid is an alpha hydroxy acid that has antioxidant properties and helps protect skin from damaging free radicals from the sunlight.
+Derived from fermented grapes and other fruits, tartaric acid is an alpha hydroxy acid that has antioxidant properties and helps protect the skin from damaging free radicals due to UV rays and other environmental stressors.
 Tartaric acid is often used to balance the pH of skincare products to make them more stable.

 Tartaric acid is not as strong as other alpha hydroxy acids, so you will often find tartaric acid combined with other AHAs to increase the potency and effectiveness of a formula.